LucaKristinas/msc-thesis-metabolism-to-ecology/README.md

 - **[Memote](https://github.com/opencobra/memote)**: Lieven, Christian, et al. "MEMOTE for standardized genome-scale metabolic model testing."
 Nature biotechnology 38.3 (2020): 272-276.

 ## 📄 License

-This repository is part of a Master's thesis and is not licensed for reuse without permission.
-For academic use or inquiries, please contact the author.
+This repository is licensed under the [MIT License](./LICENSE) © 2025 LucaKristinas.
+You are free to use, modify, and distribute this work, provided proper attribution is given.